RusmaySpace/Projects/README.md

 # PROGRAMS

-Rusmay menu is GitHub replace classic menu in GitHub (account).
+Rusmay menu is GitHub replace classic menu in GitHub (account)

 RusmaysPreview (old menu in GitHub)

-GCM Menu locals information for explain my projects.
+GCM Menu locals information for explain my projects

-Test-app there I studied and played Python.
+Test-app there I studied and played Python

 Rafael my favorite.
 Old whatsapp bot, now not works.
-But, works in your desktop!
+But, works in your desktop

-Rafael-GUI first program with library tkinter.
+Rafael-GUI first program with library tkinter
-Programs locate httpsgithub.comRusmaySpace

 # GAMES